Connect with others who understand.

 “My scalp on one side hurts so badly and is sore,” wrote one MyMSTeam member.
 “Anyone know if this is due to MS?”

 There are two main types of pain in MS: neuropathic (nerve) pain and nociceptive (musculoskeletal) pain.
-Nerve pain — the most common type of pain in MS — may be to blame for scalp pain in people with MS.
+Nerve pain — the most common type of pain in MS — may be the cause of scalp pain.

-Neuropathic pain affects as many as one-quarter of people with MS, and it can impact many different parts of the body.
-It typically occurs because of demyelination — MS-related damage to the protective coating (myelin sheath) of the nerves in the brain and spinal cord (the central nervous system, or CNS).
-This causes lesions to form on the nerves along the CNS.
-The lesions interfere with the nerves’ ability to transmit signals to the brain.
-This short-circuiting results in stabbing, burning, pins-and-needles, or squeezing sensations.
+Neuropathic pain affects up to one-quarter of people with MS and can impact various parts of the body.
+This pain is often linked to demyelination, which is MS-related damage to the myelin sheath — the protective coating of the nerves in the central nervous system (CNS), including the brain and spinal cord.
+As a result, lesions (areas of damage) form on the nerves, disrupting their ability to transmit signals to the brain.
+This “short-circuiting” can cause stabbing, burning, pins-and-needles, or squeezing sensations.

-Nerve pain in MS may cause either chronic (long-lasting) or acute (short-lived) pain.
-Acute neuropathic pain may be one of the first symptoms of MS. It can also occur during an MS relapse (flare).
-Sometimes, nerve pain can last seconds to a few minutes, but it may keep reoccurring.
-This pattern is called paroxysmal nerve pain.
+Nerve pain in MS may be either chronic (long-lasting) or acute (short-lived).
+Acute neuropathic pain may be one of the first symptoms of multiple sclerosis.
+It can also occur during an MS relapse.
+It may last seconds to a few minutes but can recur frequently.
+This pattern is known as paroxysmal nerve pain.

 Scalp Itching

-Although itching from cutaneous dysesthesia is felt in the skin, it is not caused by skin problems like allergies, irritation, or a rash.
+Itching caused by cutaneous dysesthesia is not due to skin problems like allergies, irritation, or a rash.
 Instead, this sensation results from nerve damage caused by demyelination in MS.

 Scalp Numbness

-Nearly 30,000 MyMSTeam members report experiencing numbness as a symptom of MS. There are several types of numbness seen in MS, including dysesthesia.
-Other types of numbness that may affect the scalp include:
+More than 32,000 MyMSTeam members report experiencing numbness as a symptom of MS. Several types of numbness are seen in MS, including dysesthesia and the following:

-• Paresthesia — Abnormal sensations like pins and needles, buzzing, prickling, crawling, or tingling
+• Paresthesia — Abnormal sensations like pins and needles, buzzing, prickling, crawling, or scalp tingling

 • Anesthesia — A total lack of sensation, including pain, touch, or temperature (very rare in MS)

 Numbness, like pain and abnormal sensations, typically results from nerve problems due to demyelination.
-In some cases, numbness may be one of the first MS symptoms a person experiences.
-This symptom also tends to repeatedly go away and return over time.
+In some cases, numbness may be one of the first MS symptoms a person experiences, and it can come and go over time.

 Other Possible Causes of Scalp Discomfort